Leading the Way in Oil and Gas Tool Hardfacing Using Laser Cladding

 The Laser Cladding process uses a laser beam to form a melt pool on a metallic substrate.
 Metal powder or metal wire is injected directly into the melt pool, and the deposited metal then cools in a controlled and consistent pattern, creating a full metallurgical bond with the substrate.

 While Laser Additive Manufacturing involves building entire components layer by layer, Laser Cladding typically involves in adding only few layers of deposited material to dimensionally restore or enhance the surface characteristics of an existing component, in a process referred to as Surface Enhancement.

 Typical Surface Enhancement applications involve the addition of a wear and / or corrosion resistant layer to a substrate material.
 Compared to competing cladding techniques such as TIG or MIG process, laser cladding delivers substantially less heat to the substrate.
 This results in minimal distortion, minimal dilution of the deposited or substrate material, and low Heat Affected Zone [HAZ] in the existing component.

-Laser Cladding Capabilities at SAM
+Laser Cladding Capabilities

 - Maximum part diameter: 5.0 ft (1.52 m)

 - Maximum length: 20 ft (6.1 m)

 - Internal Diameter [ID] cladding: Minimum ID 3.5” , Up to 40" long